-If any the below has occurred, then a PIR Lead outside of the direct team must facilitate the Post Incident Review; (this can be; a member of the SLT, Strategic Behaviour Lead, an education phase leader, teacher or identified TA from another class group and/or a member of a different house management team.)
+If any the below has occurred, then a PIR Lead outside of the direct team must facilitate the Post Incident Review; (this can be; a member of the SLT, Team Leader, Behaviour Lead, teacher or Lead TA from another class group).

-Level 3 restraint (Seated Restraint and/or POD Restraint) Outside the Box restraint

-A RIDDOR has occurred as a result of incident
+- Level 3 restraint (Seated Restraint and/or POD Restraint) - Outside the Box restraint - A RIDDOR has occurred as a result of incident

-SLMT can also request, at their discretion, a post incident review to occur regardless of the above criteria being met.
+SLT can also request, at their discretion, a post incident review to occur regardless of the above criteria being met.

-A staff post incident review must be conducted by a member of staff that has been authorised by the Head Teacher and Registered Manager.
-2
+A staff post incident review must be conducted by a member of staff that has been authorised by the Head Teacher and Registered Manager. $^{\rm 2}$

-If a member of staff is unable to attend and would like to leave feedback, they can do so by writing a comment in the commentary box on behaviour watch or contacting the PIR lead.
+If a member of staff is unable to attend and would like to leave feedback, they can do so by writing a comment in the commentary box on Clear care or contacting the PIR lead.

-A member of SMLT will attend debriefs when necessary - this will be at their discretion.
-All post incident reviews must be recorded on Behaviour Watch.
+A member of SLT will attend debriefs when necessary - this will be at their discretion.
+All post incident reviews must be recorded on Clear care.